Tips for Successful Business Continuity Plans

 Business Continuity Plan Management Team

-Avoid the mistake of assigning only one employee to be responsible for the BCP or only the IT team.
+Avoid the mistake of assigning only one employee or only the IT team to be responsible for the BCP.
 A successful BCP is a team effort, and a well-executed plan involves representatives across each department preparing and training the other team members in their respective departments.
-Each representative can provide the guidelines for executing the BCP when an incident occurs.
+Each representative can provide insights on the guidelines for executing the BCP when an incident occurs.
 It is crucial to have a smooth transition in communication so that if a senior staff member is unavailable, there is no breakdown regarding what tasks should be performed and by whom.

 Training & Awareness